grace-kang/git_analysis/README.md

     $ export CHANGELOG_GITHUB_TOKEN=[your token]

-  Note: Without setting your token, you may get a GitAnalysis::RepositoryError - API rate limit exceeded while making requests to the api.github.com
+  Note: You may proceed without this step but you are only allowed 50 requests per hour and may get an exception (GitAnalysis::RepositoryError - API rate limit exceeded) if you reach this limit.

 **Include the following line in your application:**